 Passionate about writing and storytelling, Dekel has been shooting short “films” since he was eight years old, using a VHS camcorder and a VCR for editing.
 When he was 21, after completing a mandatory three years service in the Israeli Defence Forces, he left his home country and had since lived in Budapest, London, and New York before embarking on a five years long trip around the world, reaching far away places as the North Pole and Mount Everest.
 Returned to London in 2016 to complete a Master’s of Arts in Filmmaking at the London Film School but left the program after three months to write direct and produce his first film The Girls Were Doing Nothing.
 For more information visit this website, or read this interview with the Huffington Post.

-Production of parts II and III commenced in January 2017, with Strings Attached shooting in July and Mensch in November, aiming to complete the project by September 2018 so Dekel could fully concentrate on his second feature project, Borderlines, a character study that spans over three decades, exploring the relationship between childhood trauma, emotional instability and mental illness.
+Production of parts II and III commenced in Summer 2017, with Strings Attached shooting in January 2018 and Mensch in April, aiming to complete the project by September 2018 so Dekel could fully concentrate on his second feature project.